Update: Daimler has revealed the dashboard of the Mercedes EQS. Scroll to the interior section learn all about it.

 Release date/Launch date (Global)

 Kallenius had confirmed previously that the Mercedes EQS will be launched in 2021.
-Prior to that German auto magazine AutomobileWoche.de had reported that the company will honour the original launch schedule of the new Mercedes S-Class (Mercedes W223) and the Mercedes EQS.
+Also in April last year, AutomobileWoche.de had reported that Daimler will honour the original launch schedule of the Mercedes EQS.

-The start of production of the new generation of the flagship S-Class continues to be late 2020, while the premium electric car EQS is targeted for 2021.
-Both the new S-Class and its fully electric interpretation EQS are to be made at the new Factory 56 in Sindelfingen (Germany) and Mercedes is not postponing these launches in light of the Coronavirus outbreak as they are absolutely crucial for the future of the company, the publication reported.
+The start of production of the EQS is targeted for the first half of this year.
+Like the new S-Class, its fully electric interpretation is to be made at the new Factory 56 in Sindelfingen (Germany).
+Daimler is not postponing its flagship car launches in light of the Coronavirus outbreak as they are absolutely crucial for the future of the company, the publication reported.

-Even if it gets the green light for India, don’t expect the Mercedes EQS here before early 2022.
-However what is to be noted is that Mercedes-Benz India did not have the EQS on the radar during the Auto Expo in February 2020.
-The model could have come into consideration in recent months.
+Even if it gets the green light for India, don’t expect the Mercedes EQS here before 2022.
+However, what is to be noted is that Mercedes-Benz India did not have the EQS on the radar during the Auto Expo in February 2020 and the model could have come into consideration in recent months.

-We have a new brand, the market is growing, and it would be difficult for me to say if we’d sell a 1000 units of the Mercedes EQS in India in three years – I don’t know if the car will be there, what the volumes are..Mercedes-Benz India CEO Martin Schwenk on the EQS and future EQ products at the Auto Expo 2020 (February 5).
+We have a new brand, the market is growing, and it would be difficult for me to say if we’d sell a 1000 units of the Mercedes EQS in India in three years – I don’t know if the car will be there, what the volumes are.Mercedes-Benz India CEO Martin Schwenk on the EQS and future EQ products at the Auto Expo 2020 (5 February 2020).